mongodb/mongodbatlas-cloudformation-resources/README.md

 4. Ensure your MongoDB Atlas Programmatic API Keys (PAKs) being used with CloudFormation have sufficiently strong permissions (Organization Project Creator or Organization Owner)
 5. Ensure your MongoDB Atlas PAKs have correct IP Address / CIDR range access.
 For testing purposes with caution you can open keys to all access by adding “0.0.0.0/1” and “128.0.0.0/1” (do not use for production workloads).

+## Autoclose stale issues and PRs

+- After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "This issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
+This will be auto-closed if there is no new activity over the next 30 days.
+If the issue is still relevant and active, you can simply comment with a “bump” to keep it open, or add the “[Status] Not Stale” label.
+Thanks for keeping our repository healthy!"

+- After 30 more days of no activity we automatically close the issue / PR.